wallaby-rails/wallaby-rails/docs/frontend.md

 # Partials

 Same as [Type Partial](view.md#type-partial), Wallaby utilizes and extends [Template Inheritance](https://guides.rubyonrails.org/layouts_and_rendering.html#template-inheritance) to look for partial in controller and action inheritance chain.

-The following partials can be customized using template inheritance:

-- `frontend` (since 5.2.0) - customizing CSS and JS libraries in `<head>` tag.
-- `title` - customizing page title.
-- `header` - customizing header section.
-- `footer` - customizing footer section.
-- `logo` - customizing logo.
-- `user_menu` - customizing links for logged-in user.
-- `navs` - customizing links/items for top navigation bar.
-- `index_actions` - customizing links/items for dropdown button next to search form, only used by `index` page.
-- `resource_actions` - customizing action links for a resource row in data table, only used by `index` page.
-- `resource_navs` - customizing action links for resource navigation under the resource's title, only used by `show`/`new`/`create`/`edit`/`update` page.

 For example, given that Wallaby is mounted under path `/admin` (see how Wallaby is mounted in [route](route.md)), to customize `title` for model `Product`, it goes: